whiskyechobravo/kerko/docs/recipes.md

 initial_limit_leeway = 2
 ```

-For details on each parameter, please refer to the
+For details on each parameter, please refer to the [parameters
-[documentation](config-params.md#kerkofacets).
+documentation](config-params.md#kerkofacets).
 However, we can highlight some
 elements:

 - `collection_key` is the key assigned by Zotero to identify the collection.
 An